-Stefaan Vandendriessche is the Laser Optics Product Line Manager at Edmund Optics' Barrington, NJ, USA office.
+Stefaan Vandendriessche is the Director of the Laser Optics Business Line at Edmund Optics' Barrington, NJ, USA office.
 He works to develop the laser optics product offering and specify the right laser optical technologies at Edmund Optics to ensure that the products available meet the needs of our customers and advancing applications within the industry.
 He received his PhD in Nonlinear and Magneto Optics, MS in Chemistry, and BS in Biochemistry all from the University of Leuven located in Leuven, Belgium.

 - 06/2017 – "Demanding Applications Call for Reflective Objectives" by Stefaan Vandendriessche - Photonics Spectra

 - 02/2017 – "Evaporation rate-based selection of supramolecular chirality” by Shingo Hattori, Stefaan Vandendriessche, Guy Koeckelberghs, Thierry Verbiest, and Kazuyuki Ishii – Chemical Communications

 - 12/2016 – "No One-Size-Fits-All Approach to Selecting Optical Coatings" by Stefaan Vandendriessche - Photonics Spectra